-Please contact each lab prior to sending or bringing in samples:
+Please contact the relevant lab prior to sending or dropping off samples:

 Pest Management Unit:

 Phone: 207.581.3880 or 800.287.0279 (in Maine) | Email: email@example.com